jwt27/djgpp-cvs/README.md

 code to work from the first attempt. :) Perhaps you'll need to submit a bug report or two (or twenty) before you can get it running.

+## what's unimplemented
+- direct calls from C to assembler code (calls from asm to C supported)
+- some crt0 overrides (only `_crt0_startup_flags` override is supported)

+This functionality is unsupported not because its difficult to implement, but rather because I am not using it myself.
+Once it is needed, it can be trivially added.

 ## debugging
 Debugging with host gdb is supported.
 The djstub package provides a `djstrip` binary to strip the debug info from an executable.<br/>